Student loan interest deduction

 - You paid interest on a qualified student loan.

-If you’re filing as single, head of household, or qualifying widow(er):
+If you’re filing as Single, Head of Household, or Qualified Surviving Spouse: